vmware-archive/clarity/_documentation/color.md

 ---

 {: .component-summary .no-margin }
-#### Designed for use in web and mobile applications, the color palette is primarily based on:
+#### The Clarity color palette is primarily based on alignment with color use in web applications and support for accessibility.

-{: .component-summary .cozy .list}
-- Alignment with the use of color in modern web applications
-- Support for accessibility

 ### Base Color Palette